General Logistics Systems Czech Republic, s.r.o.

 4.3 For packaging, the Client shall be obliged to meet the following requirements:

-a) Only fully sealed, closed parcels with a parcel label are allowed to be dispatched.
+a) Only fully sealed parcels with a parcel label are allowed be dispatched.

 b) Parcels are not allowed have long, sharp protrusions.

-c) Box space must be utilised optimally; the appropriate size and quality of the packaging material, and fi lling out of the entire package to protect the goods from damage have to be assured.
-The inner fi lling of suffi cient thickness has to protect the goods around the whole circumference.
-The goods is never allowed to be in direct touch with the shipping cardboard box.
+c) Box space must be utilised optimally; the appropriate size and quality of the packaging material and filling out the entire package to protect the goods from damage have to be assured.
+The inner filling of sufficient thickness has to protect the goods around the whole circumference.
+The goods are never allowed to be in direct touch with the shipping cardboard box.

 e) Electronic devices sent for repair should be dispatched in their original, complete packaging, with appropriate padding.